RamiGiorge/taskmanager/README.md

 ## Summary

-This is a fully functional task manager application inspired by Alex Arutuynov's design found on https://dribbble.com/shots/14153121-ToDo-App-Dark-Theme
+This is a cool task manager application inspired by Alex Arutuynov's design found on https://dribbble.com/shots/14153121-ToDo-App-Dark-Theme

 Alex takes full credit for the design.
 I just turned it into a real life app :/